This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Strawberry Shortcake with Hennessy Whipped Cream

-Southern Tea Cakes are a classic dessert that you’ll find in the kitchens of homes across the South.
-They have all the qualities of an easy-to-make, delicious cake – tenderness, buttery flavor, and just enough lemon for brightness.
-These are perfect for serving on any special occasion or holiday because they can be made ahead and frozen!
+Southern Tea Cakes are a classic dessert found in the kitchens of homes across the South.
+They have all the qualities of an easy-to-make, delicious cake—tenderness, buttery flavor, and just enough lemon for brightness.
+These are perfect for serving any special occasion or holiday because they can be made ahead and frozen!
 I hope you enjoy this recipe as much as my family does.
 If you try them out, come back and leave me a 5-star review below!

 To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or any of the photos above.